Jason Webber Pippetting

 Why did we fund this project?

-• Cancer cells tend to grow faster than non-cancer cells, and so use more energy.
-These differences get bigger as cancer becomes more aggressive.
+• Cancer cells grow and divide more rapidly than normal cells, and so they metabolise these fuel molecules very differently.
+This difference gets bigger as cancer becomes more aggressive.

 Project in a nutshell

-• The team aimed to use their technique to identify ‘energy fingerprints’ of cancer cells, and how this changed in more aggressive cancers.
+• The team aimed to use their technique to identify metabolism ‘fingerprints’ of cancer cells, and how this changed in more aggressive cancers.

-• They wanted to know whether their technique could distinguish aggressive from low-risk prostate cancers.
+• The team wanted to know whether their technique could distinguish aggressive from low-risk prostate cancers.

 What did the researchers do?